-Operating activities provided \$168.6 million and \$152.9 million of net cash for the years ended December 31, 2013 and 2012, respectively.
-This overall \$15.8 million increase in net cash provided by operating activities was driven primarily by an increase in net income after adjustment for non-cash items of approximately \$10.0 million due to increased revenues resulting primarily from an increase in our average AUM.
-This increase was also a result of a net increase of \$5.8 million in operating assets and liabilities, primarily accrued expenses and other liabilities driven by higher incentive compensation costs resulting from the strong absolute and relative investment performance.
+Operating activities provided \$174.0 million and \$168.6 million of net cash for the years ended December 31, 2014 and 2013, respectively.
+This overall \$5.4 million increase in net cash provided by operating activities was driven primarily by an increase in net income after adjustment for non-cash items of approximately \$8.9 million due to increased revenues resulting primarily from an increase in our average AUM.
+This increase was partially offset by a net decrease of \$3.5 million in operating assets and liabilities, primarily accrued expenses and other liabilities driven by higher incentive compensation increases in 2013 as compared to 2014.